inhibitor255/vending_machine/README.md

 * **User Authentication:** Standard Laravel authentication with email verification, powered by Laravel Breeze.
 * **Role-Based Access Control:** The application has a basic role-based access control system with `admin` and `user` roles.
-* **Product Management:** Users can create, read, update, and delete products.
+* **Product Management:** Admins can create, read, update, and delete products.
 * **Product Purchase:** Users can purchase products, which decrements the product quantity and logs the transaction.
 * **Transaction System:** The application has a system for handling transactions.
 * **User Settings:** Users can manage their profile and password.
 * **Paginated Product List:** The product list is paginated and includes sorting controls for product name, price, and quantity.
-* **Server-Side Validation:** Product input forms utilize server-side validation via `ProductRequest` to ensure data integrity.
+* **Server-Side and Client-Side Validation:** Product input forms utilize server-side validation via `ProductRequest` to ensure data integrity.
 Fields like name, price, and quantity are validated for presence, format, and range.
-Validation errors are automatically available in Blade views for display.
+Validation errors are automatically available in Client (Blade) views for display.
-* **API Validation** Secure API validation with sanctum with access token.
+* **API Validation** Secure API validation with sanctum with token based authentication.
-* **REST API** Standard API format for Products.
+* **REST API** Standard API format for other frontend applications to interact with the vending machine system.
+* **Testing** Can Test Products API with `php artisan test tests/Feature/Api/V1/ProductControllerTest.php` and Test Products with `php artisan test tests/Feature/ProductControllerTest.php` or you can simply just type `php artisan test`.

 ## Tech Stack